oddengine/webrtc/README.md

 # webrtc

-This is a CGO implementation of the WebRTC API, for [OMS](https://github.com/oddengine/oms), which is WebRTC SFU.
+This is a CGO implementation of the WebRTC API, which allowing to build WebRTC-SFU in Golang.
+[OMS](https://oddengine.com/product/rtc.html) is based on this project.

 ## Note